njnguyen/NLP-Capstone/README.md

 To get the embeddings for each re-initialized embedding technique and focus, assuming you want to find the embeddings for Telugu, ran the command:

 `./scripts/initialize_embeddings.sh ~/username/miniconda3 txlm te_spm_32k.model te`
+You can take a look at `initialized_embeddings.sh` for more details.
+If you don't want to initialize the embeddings of some re-initialized embedding techniques, you can modify this file by commenting out the related code lines.

 ## Running Experiments